-- After completing the course, you will be able to undertake structuring work related to company law and advisory and compliance work related to SEBI regulations and be at ease with company law aspects of litigation.
+- After completing the course, you will be able to do company law and SEBI regulations related compliance work, provide strategic inputs with respect to company law and be at ease with company law aspects of various transactions as well as litigation.

-- You will learn how to develop a corporate governance strategy for any organization
+- You will learn how to develop corporate governance strategy for any organization.

-- The objective is for you to stand out in the way you deal with company law, corporate governance and SEBI regulations related work and bring in real, intelligent and customised inputs rather than just being able to tick off checkboxes.
+- The objective is for you to stand out in the way you deal with company law, corporate governance and SEBI regulation work and bring in real, intelligent and customised inputs rather than just being able to tick off checkboxes.

-- Practically all transactions which can happen in the life cycle of the company are covered with the objective of providing exposure to practical problems.
+- Practically, all transactions which can happen in the life cycle of the company are covered with the objective of providing exposure on practical problems.

 Specific Learning Objectives